 What is your best memory of the College of Natural Resources or NC State?

 One of my best memories of the College of Natural Resources is when my class went out to the challenge course for team building.
 To me, we were able to spend time with our classmates outside of the classroom setting and get to know each other through the team building exercises.
-Following that day, it made the classroom a more open environment and more people were open to speaking up and participating in class.
+Following that day, it made the classroom a more open environment and more people were open to speaking up and

 What did you enjoy most about being a College of Natural Resources student?